jdumars/cncorr/README.md

   </tr>
   <tr>
     <td>1.9</td>
-    <td>Strategic themes behind projects and programs are clearly communicated to not only stakeholders but also all project participants.</td>
+    <td>Strategic themes behind projects and programs are clearly communicated, not only to stakeholders but also all project participants.</td>
     <td></td>
   </tr>
   <tr>
     <td>1.10</td>
-    <td>Project prioritization is accomplished through a formal exercise such as "weighted, shortest job first".</td>
+    <td>Project prioritization and cost of delay assessment are are accomplished through a formal exercise such as "weighted, shortest job first" (WSJF).</td>
     <td></td>
   </tr>
   <tr>
     <td>1.11</td>
-    <td>Corporate programs and projects use Kanban or other easy-to-understand way to radiate status to both senior leadership and stakeholders.</td>
+    <td>Corporate programs and projects use Kanban or other easy-to-understand ways to track and convey status to both senior leadership and stakeholders.</td>
     <td></td>
   </tr>
   <tr>